austin-crime/austin-crime/README.md

 - For 7 columns, including clearance_status, clearance_date, zip_code, sector, district, latitude, and longitude, we decided that we could not reasonably impute nulls with a value and dropped all missing rows.
 - We had 753 missing values for location_type values which we decided to add to the Other / Unknown value.
 - We had 1438 missing values for council_district which we decided to impute as the most common district.
+- For readability we renamed a few columns.
+- The target variable (clearance_status) originally has the values N, O, and C which are not very meaningful.
+These were changed to the more human readable values not cleared, cleared by exception, and cleared by arrest.
+- We cast the columns to more appropriate data types where necessary.
+- We combined the "cleared by arrest" and "cleared by exception" values into one "cleared" value for ease of use.

 </details>